vkoves/vkoves.github.io/_posts/2026-08-24-ev-road-tripping-is-actually-easy-now.md

 vehicles.

 - Level 1/2/3 Charging - categories for EV charging speeds.
-Level 1 is the slowest charging speed, from a common household outlet, while Level 3 is the fastest, found just at dedicated fast charging sites, and Level 2 is a middle-ground that requires running a dedicated 240 Volt circuit, but is fairly common.
+Level 1 is the slowest charging speed, from a common household outlet, while Level 3 is the fastest, found just at dedicated fast-charging sites, and Level 2 is a middle-ground that requires running a dedicated 240-Volt circuit, but is fairly common.
 [Learn more from Car and Driver](https://www.caranddriver.com/features/a70141873/ev-charging-levels-explained/).